 People should always check with a doctor before taking any supplements and ensure they know which drugs the person is already taking.

-The FDA does not regulate dietary supplements in the same way as medications.
-People should take care only to buy from reputable vendors and companies.
+The FDA does not regulate dietary supplements in the same way it regulates medications.
+People should only buy from reputable vendors and companies.

-Some people take supplements, but scientists are still looking into the benefits they may provide.
+Some people take GABA supplements, but scientists are still looking into the benefits they may provide.

 Before using GABA supplements for any condition, it is best to talk with a doctor.
 They may recommend trying a medically proven treatment first.
 If they support using GABA supplements, they will advise the person on how to do so safely.